judering/judering.github.io/live/index.md

 ---
 # PERFORMANCES (by piece):

-## Panoval (2006) for piano, violin and tape.
+## Swells and Shoots (2016) for Adele and Martin Johnson - viola and cello.
-- Joseph Houston and Aisha Orazbayeva – Lutheran Hall, Adelaide rd.
-AIC concert.
+- Performed at the Lutheran Hall, Adelaide road as part of CMC new music salon in November 2016.

 ## Swelt Belly At Dawn (2013) for Concorde.
 Piece for trio – clarinet, violin and cello.
 - Concorde ensemble – Aula Maxima, Galway as part of the IAMIC international conference on new music.
 11th June 2016